camunda/camunda-bpm-examples/servicetask/soap-service/README.md

 ## How to run it

-1. Checkout the project with Git
+1. Check out the project with Git
 2. Read and run the [unit test][2]

 ## How it works

 The important part of this example is the service task *Get Weather Forecast (Soap)*.
-It uses the SOAP connector provided by camunda Connect and processes the returned XML using camunda Spin.
+It uses the SOAP connector provided by Camunda Connect and processes the returned XML using Camunda Spin.
 For reference, have a look at the complete [BPMN XML][3].

 ### Configuring Connect and Spin

-Since Connect and Spin are optional extensions to the camunda platform, they have to be added as dependencies in [pom.xml][4]:
+Since Connect and Spin are optional extensions to the Camunda platform, they have to be added as dependencies in [pom.xml][4]:

 ```xml
 ...